ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 cease to think of us and will not remember to lisp
 our names.
 Then shall we have ijecome in the
 touching-language ofthe Psalmist &quot;forgotten and
-clean gone out of mind.
+clean gone out of mind.&quot;
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://texashistory.unt.edu/iiif/ark:/67531/metapth80378/m1/2/pct:8.200000,8.682239,40.400000,43.455267/!600,600/0/default.jpg"/>
 </td>